Medical Policy: 02.01.46

 - Substance use disorders (alcohol and illicit drugs)

 Based on peer reviewed literature on the use of rTMS in the treatment of depression, many of the individualized studies randomized less than 20 patients, and were insufficient in showing sustained changes in health outcomes, particularly remission of depression.
 Also, the studies did not show that rTMS is as effective as current treatment alternatives.
 Therefore, TMS is considered investigational for the treatment of depression.
+Further studies are necessary that show a decrease in overall treatments through the addition of TMS therapy.
+Guidelines are necessary to define treatment course and maintenance appropriateness.
+Information is lacking in overall standard of treatment and the lasting effects of participation in TMS.

 Based on peer reviewed literature, the evidence is insufficient to determine whether TMS/rTMS leads to improved outcomes.
 The available clinical trials are small and report mixed results for a variety of conditions other than depression.
 There are no high quality trials for any of these other conditions.
-Therefore, TMS is considered investigational for the treatment of other disorders.
+Therefore, TMS is considered investigational for depression and the treatment of all other disorders.

 Cranial Electrical Stimulation